 Now that we’re back home (and back in the swing of things), let’s start this off with a deck sneak peek.
 Oh yes, more holes are happening.
 So rest assured that we’re working towards a passed inspection (remember when we failed here?) and we hope to have an update on that early next week.
 So be sure to hold your breath for us!

 But back to our Reader Redesign.
 Despite this email starting off with a cheer to my alma mater’s rival, I couldn’t help but share this awesome bathroom makeover with an even more awesome price tag.
-Plus, although we may not agree on college teams, we can definitely relate to a master bathroom that feels less than masterful.
+Plus, although we may not agree on college teams, we can definitely relate to a bathroom that feels less than welcoming and functional.
 Here’s Melissa’s note:

 What’s up John, Sherry, Clara, and Burger?
-We are just down the road from you in Blacksburg (go Hokies!) and wanted to share our master bathroom reno with you.
+We are just down the road from you in Blacksburg (go Hokies!) and wanted to share our main bathroom reno with you.
 We have five kids and squeeze home projects in whenever we can.
-When we bought the house, the only thing we weren’t crazy about was the size of the master bed and bath, but we loved everything else, so we took the plunge.
-The “Before” (90’s linoleum lighthouse/sailboat honey oak themed bath) did not feel masterful at all…
+When we bought the house, the only thing we weren’t crazy about was the size of the bedroom and attached bath, but we loved everything else, so we took the plunge.
+The “Before” (90’s linoleum lighthouse/sailboat honey oak themed bath) did not feel updated at all…

 We didn’t want to pay for a big addition or re-model, so we worked with what we had and gave ourselves an $1,000 budget for new floors, a new marble counter, fixtures, lighting, shelving, accessories, etc.